usario172332/youraifood-app/youraifood-app/README.md

 - `app/api/generate-plan` — calls Claude to pick a 7-day plan from the recipe
   catalog (the model only returns recipe ids; this app computes every number itself, so nutrition/cost is never hallucinated)
-- `app/api/stripe/*` — checkout, billing portal, and webhook for the €7.99/mo plan
+- `app/api/stripe/*` — checkout, billing portal, and webhook for the €7.77/mo (or €76/yr) plan
 - `lib/recipes.js` — the same 20-recipe catalog from the demo
 - `supabase/schema.sql` — the database schema (run this once in Supabase)